 Reposition your stepped bail-making pliers so the 3mm step of your pliers are resting against the long length of your wires, as shown.

 Now, while grasping the small loops firmly with your stepped bail-making pliers, roll the straight length of wire back just slightly around the 3mm step.
 This will create a slight bend in the wire that will align the small simple loops with the remaining length of the wires.

 Your simple loops should look something like this when finished.
-Make any final adjustments now to center the loops before moving on to the next step.
+Make any final adjustments now to center the loops over the core wire before moving on to the next step.

 At this point, you need to decide how long you want the front line of your ear wires to fall.
 I made three different lengths, which are pictured here.

 To make the wires of your choice, measure from the bottom of the simple loop and mark your ear wires at the length specified for each variation in the image.

 I’m making the 1-inch ear wires, so I marked my wire 1 inch from the bottom of the simple loops.